🚨 Scam Guide · 2026

 📍 Alsancak nightlife strip on Kıbrıs Şehitleri Caddesi, side-street venues off Alsancak Square, late-night returns from Kordon waterfront bars

-Alsancak Nightlife Bar Card-Skimming & Drink Markup — comic illustration
+The Alsancak Bar Card-Skim — comic illustration

 Izmir's Alsancak nightlife strip has the same card-skimming risk pattern documented in Alanya (Batch 3): 'friendly local' approaches solo male tourists in fluent English, invites them to a 'nice bar nearby' off the main strip, drinks ordered, card terminal brought to the table, multiple 'didn't go through' retries during which the card data is captured for unauthorized follow-up charges.
 By morning, charges of €500–€2,500 land at venues the tourist never entered.

-For older male solo travelers in Izmir Alsancak nightlife, the protective playbook: (1) NEVER follow an unsolicited 'friendly local' to a bar you haven't chosen yourself; (2) at any bar, pay cash for drinks (small bills only); (3) if you must pay by card, watch the terminal stay at your table and refuse 'didn't go through, let me try again' retries; (4) if asked to 'sign here' on a paper receipt, photograph the amount before signing; (5) check your bank app immediately after each transaction; (6) if you suspect skimming, freeze the card via your bank app within 60 seconds and call your bank's fraud line; (7) report the venue to Tourism Police 155 with venue name and address.
+For older male solo travelers in Izmir Alsancak nightlife, the protective playbook: (1) Don't follow an unsolicited 'friendly local' to a bar you haven't chosen yourself; (2) at any bar, pay cash for drinks (small bills only); (3) if you must pay by card, watch the terminal stay at your table and refuse 'didn't go through, let me try again' retries; (4) if asked to 'sign here' on a paper receipt, photograph the amount before signing; (5) check your bank app immediately after each transaction; (6) if you suspect skimming, freeze the card via your bank app within 60 seconds and call your bank's fraud line; (7) report the venue to Tourism Police 155 with venue name and address.

 Red Flags